leejoramo/UUCGV/UUCGV ByLaws.md

 	> Lee: Job: Leadership Development Team #elected #3

-5. **Property Team:** The Property Team shall be responsible for the maintenance and repair of Church property.
-It shall:

-    1. Reports to the Board
-    2. function as the liaison between the Board and other parties (such as contractors, landlords, etc)
-    3. assure the good management and stewardship of entrusted properties and resources
-    4. identify problems related to the space rental or owned property and make recommendations to the Board
-    5. shall be responsible for the maintenance and repair of any other real property or major equipment and furniture which the Congregation may own or acquire

-	> Lee: Job: Property Team Leader #elected #1

 7. **Care Team:** The Care Team shall

 	1. Shall report to the COM